 - Thinned or partly missing eyebrows

-- A slow heart rate or one that increases more so than a healthy person’s, after physical activity (e.g. after walking upthe stairs or emptying the washing machine)
+- A slow heart rate or one that increases more so than a healthy person’s, after physical activity (e.g. after walking up the stairs)

 - Hearing loss

 - Poor stamina

 - Feeling weak

 - The need to nap more than others